tonywzhang/AWSSystemLecture/README.md

 Active Set: Batch of data that is used often.

 Keeping an app's active set as small as possible is optimal for maintain health.

+Sometimes web app's will deny services for users that send an unreasonable number of requests.

+## Horizontal Scaling aka hiring more workers

+Having a server that many machines can converse with (PostgreSQL) is important so that many workers can use the same database.

+The user will never know about the number of workers in the background.
+The user only will interact with the LoadBalancer, which becomes the domain name.
+DNS re-directs them to the LoadBalancer.
+The LoadBalancer is configured to work with the machines, and picks one when the user sends a request with all of their information that they send over.
+That corresponding Rails machine will process that request.